Equivalences between weight modules via $\mathcal{N}=2$ coset constructions: Preliminaries

 \subsection{Heisenberg VOAs and lattice vertex superalgebras}

-In order to formulate the $\mathcal{N}=2$ supersymmetric coset constructions, we have to introduce the Heisenberg VOAs $\mathcal{F}^{\pm}$ and the lattice conformal vertex superalgebra $V^{\pm}$ associated with certain non-degenerate integral lattices.
+In order to formulate the $\mathcal{N}=2$ supersymmetric coset constructions, we have to introduce the Heisenberg VOAs $\mathcal{F}^{\pm}$ and the lattice conformal vertex superalgebras $V^{\pm}$ associated with certain non-degenerate integral lattices.
 See \cite{Kac97V} for the details.